koushik-kumar/AngularPractice/Leetcode_Notes.md

 ### Union Find
  - Can check connected graphs
- - Count variable --> decre
+ - Count variable --> decreases only if roots of X and Y dont match
+ -